chef/chef-workstation/www/content/workstation/upgrade_labs.md

-# Upgrading a Node to Effortless
+# Upgrading a Node From Chef Infra 12 to 16

 ## Overview

-This document generally documents the most straightforward pattern of an upgrade from an attribute-based cookbook usage pattern to Policyfiles, then to Effortless.
+This document generally documents the most straightforward pattern of an upgrade from Chef Infra Client 12 to CHef Infra Client 16, potentially along with Chef Server upgrades as well.
 It is not meant to exclude other approaches.
-Primarily, it is meant to discover where pain points exist, and where new tooling may be added to ease that pain.

-This is a descriptive document of the current process, not an aspirational document.

-End goal: have an Habitat package that contains Chef Infra, the node's policyfile, cookbooks, data bags, and attributes; install that package on the node with the chef effortless scaffolding.

 All commands are run locally on your development workstation unless noted otherwise.